Category Archives: Spiritual Guides and How To’s

 If we are seeking spiritual awareness, maybe we have not been still enough to understand the plethora of information that is around us, for the messages of spirit are manifest in every aspect of our experience: in our relationships with people, with the world, in the patterns of the mud splattered on the metro bus ad, in the way that woman walked in front of our car and how we reacted to it, in our own frustrations, in how we treat our bodies…

-If we have become completely blocked to any messages but dullness or same-flavor pain or anxiety, perhaps we need to see a healer.
+If we have become completely blocked to any message but dullness or same-flavor pain or anxiety, perhaps we need to see a healer.

-In general, if we are seeking at all, maybe we are trying to make our present match a picture of the past, or of how we think the future is .. “right around the corner”.
+In general, if we are seeking at all, maybe we are trying to make our present match a picture of the past.
+Maybe we think the future is .. “right around the corner”.
 There is no “right around the corner”.
 It will never exist here.
 It is all happening here.

 When we are in our power and utilizing all of our senses, physical and metaphysical, the patterns of our world make sense.
 We understand that there is nothing to do.
 Nothing to plan for, only to be in the dance, in the present, on the wheel.
 Trusting in ourselves to do what we feel will align with our true values.
 For that is all we care about.
 Staying true, to our values and our word.
 Staying in integrity and watching the world fall into place.